facebookresearch/Replica-Dataset/README.md

 We want to acknowledge the hard work of our operators in the field who scanned apartments and places.
-We also want to acknowledge our collaborators Dhruv Bathra and Manolis Savva at FAIR who worked to allow the use of Replica with AI Habitat.
+We also want to acknowledge our collaborators Dhruv Batra and Manolis Savva at FAIR who worked to allow the use of Replica with AI Habitat.
 Additionally beyond the immediate team, this dataset would not have been possible without various contributions from the surreal team at large.